manticoresoftware/manticoresearch/docs/command_line_tools_reference/index_converter_command_reference.rst

 ``index_converter`` command reference
 -------------------------------------

-``index_converter`` is a tool for converting indexed created with Sphinx/Manticore Search 2.x to Manticore Search 3.x index format.
+``index_converter`` is a tool for converting indexes created with Sphinx/Manticore Search 2.x to Manticore Search 3.x index format.

 The tool can be used in several different ways: